freqtrade/freqtrade/docs/data-analysis.md

 ## Pro tips

 * See [jupyter.org](https://jupyter.org/documentation) for usage instructions.
-* Don't forget to start a jupyter notbook server from within your conda or venv environment or use [nb_conda_kernels](https://github.com/Anaconda-Platform/nb_conda_kernels)*
+* Don't forget to start a Jupyter notebook server from within your conda or venv environment or use [nb_conda_kernels](https://github.com/Anaconda-Platform/nb_conda_kernels)*
-* Copy the example notebook so your changes don't get clobbered with the next freqtrade update.
+* Copy the example notebook before use so your changes don't get clobbered with the next freqtrade update.

 ## Fine print

 Some tasks don't work especially well in notebooks.
-For example, anything using asyncronous exectution is a problem for Jupyter.
-Also, freqtrade's primary entry point is the shell cli, so using pure python in a notebook bypasses arguments that provide required parameters to functions.
+For example, anything using asynchronous execution is a problem for Jupyter.
+Also, freqtrade's primary entry point is the shell cli, so using pure python in a notebook bypasses arguments that provide required objects and parameters to helper functions.
+You may need to set those values or create expected objects manually.

 ## Recommended workflow

 | Task | Tool |
   --- | ---
 Bot operations | CLI
-Repetative tasks | shell scripts
+Repetitive tasks | Shell scripts
 Data analysis & visualization | Notebook

 1. Use the CLI to